Bhavin000/BomberSquad/README.md

 # BomberSquad
-This game is made with godot engine.
+This game is made with godot engine 3.2.2.
 Feel free to give feedback.